Sala Keo Kou Sculpture Park Revisted

 The sculpture park has never been overflowing with visitors during my visits.
 Always a sparse or steady stream of sightseers and Facebook junkies.
 That’s not a bad thing (crowd levels).

 One of the main attractions at Sala Keo Kou is the Buddhist Wheel of Life.
-Thais seem drawn to it and is best explained by an extract from my 2009 post.
+Thais seem drawn to it and below is an extract from my 2009 post which may explain what it is all about.

 One of the main features is The Buddhist Wheel of Life, a concrete anthology of sculptures that follow the Buddhist path from birth through the life cycle – childhood, marriage, old age, death and eventual rebirth to a better life as reward for merit made in their previous one.